16 April 2025

 • Less turnover

-P.S.
-This is not a loose opinion or a feel-good checklist.
-Everything you read here is deeply rooted in our daily practice at Samurai at Work—and in what science tells us.
+Note: This is not just an opinion or a nice tip list.
+Everything you read here is firmly rooted in our daily practice at Samurai at Work – and in what science says about it, such as:

 1. Psychological Safety – Amy Edmondson